Saimosis/GrowU_-team_repo/Markdown/leo.md

 > A new challenge that arose today was CSS.
 It is very time consuming.
 Another one was resolving merge conflicts.
 > 1 resource I am using to learn/research is the Super Squad project and Stack Overflow.
 > 1 resource I'm using to collaborate with my teammates is Canva.

+## 10/3/2024
+> I believe I am 100% giving my best effort to the team.
+> One way I hope to improve the site by the end of the week is to add more functionality.
+Right now it looks good but we don't have too much functionality.
+> One technical challenge that is keeping me from moving forward is CSS.
+It is very time consuming.
+> 1 way I am supporting my team is helping them with any questions or problems they are having while working.